rodrigoalcarazdelaosa/fisiquimicamente/content/es/ebau-quimica/quimica.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "🎓 EBAU ⚗️ Química"
+title = "🎓 EBAU"
-subtitle = ""
+subtitle = "⚗️ Química"

 # Showcase personal skills or business features.
 #